-The search box allows you to search for the name and the description, Note that only components with an icon will appear in the toolbox, on the left.
+The search box allows you to search for the name and the description.
+Note that only components with an icon appear in the toolbox on the left.

-Visual programming environments have graphical or iconic elements to be used in an interactive way.
-Icons are important because developers will actually see them in the development environment.
+Visual programming environments have graphical or iconic elements to for interactive use.
+Icons are important because developers actually see them in the development environment.

-The first thing to keep in mind is that you should use images that identify the component.
-For example, the Firebase Connector has, as an icon, the Firebase company logo.
+The first recommendation is to use images that identify the component.
+For example, the Firebase Connector has as an icon, which is the Firebase company logo.

-The second important thing to consider is that you must use the same image from the Application level all the way to the Actions level.
-This will provide consistency and allow developers to easily identify all your component pieces.
+The second recommendation is to use the same image from the Application level all the way to the Actions level.
+This approach provides consistency and allows developers to easily identify all your component pieces.

 Setting an application icon defines the main icon of your component.
-Users will relate everything that has this icon to the component.
-The application icon will be displayed throughout the component and its references.
-For example, it could even be used in the component's documentation.
+Users can relate everything that has this icon to the component.
+The application icon appears throughout the component and its references.
+For example, it could even appear in the component's documentation.

-Application icons should be in .png format to allow transparencies and their size should be 1024 x 1024 px.
-Keep in mind the file size, as big files will slow down screen loading.
+For application icons, use .png format to allow transparencies and 1024 x 1024 px as the size.
+Keep in mind the file size as large files slow the screen-loading speed.

-Setting icons for the modules allows developers to relate the modules to your application in the Manage Dependencies window.
+Setting icons for modules allows developers to relate them to your application in the Manage Dependencies window.

-Settings icons for blocks helps to easily identify to which component a UI element belongs to.
-So when you search for elements, you will be able to immediately see the blocks related to your component.
+Setting icons for blocks helps developers identify which component the UI element belongs to.
+When you search for elements, you can immediately see the blocks related to your component.

 The size of block icons (.ico format) should be 32 x 32 px.